At work, gifts for Nurses Week can be somewhat disappointing--like mugs, pens, flowers, candy, stethoscope clips, and other material acknowledgments.

 Now, no matter what the situation, thank yourself.
 You've chosen this for a reason, and your "nurseness" is part and parcel of who you are.
 Use this Nurses Week to simply let it all in, give thanks for it, and recognize how it has added to your life, magnified the world, and provided a platform from which to operate.

 You're a nurse.
-Thank you.
+Thank you for your service.
 Thank yourself.
 And continue on.

 Happy Nurses Week.